-My experience with zero turn mowers and lawn equipment in general started over 15 years ago when I worked as the head of the service department for lawn & garden at Ag Pro, a local outdoor power equipment (OPE) dealer.
-Around 2003, while working for a local non-profit ministry, I started my own professional lawn business, hiring ex-cons and giving them much-needed employment.
-While I had a lot of experience with zero turn mowers in the past, I really started taking an interest in them once I was the one actually purchasing and maintaining them.
+My experience with zero-turn mowers and lawn equipment, in general, started over 15 years ago when I worked as the head of the service department for lawn & garden at Ag Pro, a local outdoor power equipment (OPE) dealer.
+Around 2003, while working for a local non-profit ministry, I started my own professional lawn business.
+I hired ex-cons and gave them much-needed employment.
+While I had a lot of experience with zero turn mowers, I really started taking an interest in them once I was the one actually purchasing and maintaining them.
 If you want to see intense use of tools, take guys who just got out of prison who can’t find work, and give them a break.
 They’ll work hard…but at the expense of your mowers, trimmers, and blowers.
-It didn’t take long to learn what tools held up and which ones couldn’t take the constant use and abuse.
-The Husqvarna M-ZT 52 Zero Turn Mower looked promising.
+It didn’t take long to learn what tools held up and which ones didn’t.
+The Husqvarna M-ZT 52 zero turn mower looked promising.

-Fast forward to today, and I’m fortunate enough to be the Executive Director of Parker Street Ministries, which happens to own and/or maintain around 20 lots in the local neighborhood where I also live.
-During the growing season we cut these properties twice a week, mostly on residential homes that we want to keep looking nice and also the commercial ministry property which has lots of alcoves, trees and complex landscaping.
-While I’ve got a team of great people working with me, I often find it relaxing to do a lot of the mowing myself.
+Fast forward to today, and I’m fortunate enough to be the Executive Director of Parker Street Ministries.
+The organization owns and/or maintains 20+ lots in the neighborhood where I also live.
+During the growing season, we cut these properties twice a week.
+Most cutting involves residential homes that we want to keep looking nice.
+We also mow the ministry property which features alcoves, trees, and complex landscaping.
+While I’ve got a team of great people working with me, I still find it relaxing to do a lot of the mowing myself.

 Husqvarna M-ZT 52 Zero Turn Mower Features